wangbong/revistcode.github.io/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+* --
+This automatic page generator is the easiest way to create beautiful pages for all of your projects.
+Author your page content here using GitHub Flavored Markdown, select a template crafted by a designer, and publish.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for